helenaph18/helenaph18/README.md

 I'm a second year **Computer Science** major at the University of California, Irvine.

 I am quite new to tech and coding so I am very eager to learn as much as I can about the tech industry and to expand my skill sets.
 Aside from school work, I enjoy reading, listening to music, and watching movies with my family.
-Connect with me on LinkedIn at [Link](https://www.linkedin.com/in/cs-helen-pham/)
+Connect with me on LinkedIn at [Link](https://www.linkedin.com/in/cs-helen-pham/) or contact me at helenphamwork@gmail.com to hear more about me
 <!--
 **helenaph18/helenaph18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.